learning-zone/spring-boot-basics/notes/miscellaneous.md

         SinglyLinkedList sList = new SinglyLinkedList();

-        //Add nodes to the list
+        // Add nodes to the list
         sList.addNode(10);
         sList.addNode(20);
         sList.addNode(30);
         sList.addNode(40);

-        //Displays the nodes present in the list
+        // Displays the nodes present in the list
         sList.display();
     }
 }